SmartHub-Io/SmartHub-Docs/content/docs/howToContribute.md

     -> Edit these in the docker.compose.override.yml file
 __Use_Staticfiles_DEV__ => indicates whether the program uses a proxy to the separated started Ui or servers the Ui as static files (default is "false")
 > Be aware running the program without these args will cause errors at the moment !!!

-#### Database Ui

-For a nice postgresql-ui a pgadmin container is started aswell, go to [Link](http://localhost:5050) and type in the credentials from the docker-compose.yml file.
-(__default__ = pgadmin4@pgadmin.org and admin)
-This service is by default commented out from the dockerfile if you like to use it, just uncomment it.

 ### SmartHub-Docs